priyanalliah/ai-agentic-bootcamp-ATT/Supervisor_Instructions_v2.md

    - We will first import the Outlook REST API as a tool.
 To do this we will import an OpenAPI Spec into WXO
      1. Navigate to the Agent Builder tab.
         ![alt text](images/wxo_homepage.png)
-     2. Import the Open API Spec **All Tools → Create tool → Import an external tool → Upload the OpenAPI (wxo_assets/tools/outlook_email_openapi.json) → Select the "Send Email Outlook" operation → Done**
+     2. Create tool → Add from file or MCP server"→ Upload the OpenAPI (wxo_assets/tools/get_data_openapi.json) → Select the "Send Email Outlook" operation → Done**
       ![alt text](images/wxo_tool1.png)
       ![alt text](images/wxo_tool2.png)
       ![alt text](images/wxo_tool3.png)